blinksh/blink/docs/basics/ssh-keys.md

 ## Establishing a Connection Using SSH Keys

 There are two different ways to establish a connection to a remote server - via SSH or via Mosh.
-SSH will work in all cases, but if mosh is available it is preferred for mobile devices or internet/network connections that may encounter high latency or frequent disconnects.
+SSH will work in all cases, but if Mosh is available it is preferred for mobile devices or internet/network connections that may encounter high latency or frequent disconnects.

 To connect via SSH: